AmbireTech/adex-protocol/FAQ.md

 The staked amount will be slashed if your validator misbehaves (i.e. an economic punishment will be applied to the misbehaving validator).

-We are currently working on the specification of this, however you can [track the progress here](https://github.com/AdExNetwork/adex-protocol/issues/7).
+We are currently working on the specification of the AdEx Registry, however you can [track the progress here](https://github.com/AdExNetwork/adex-protocol/issues/7).

 ## How can I get ADX tokens?
 If you haven’t acquired ADX tokens during our token generation campaign, you may do so at a number of exchanges such as Binance and Bittrex for example.